gohardhuddi/bmi_calculator_final/README.md

 A few resources to get you started if this is your first Flutter project:
 steps:
-1: we make theme data in main dart file
+1: we make theme data in main dart file.
+2:make seprate file of all the thing.

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)